 Let’s dive into Jamstack, its origins, and why we’re excited about what it means for the future of building websites.

 Jamstack allows you to improve site performance by rendering out a set of static pages at build time and deploying them to a content delivery network (CDN).
 Your site couldn't be any faster, all content is served from the CDN edge with no time required to render pages.
 It's like the most aggressive caching system.

 Since the whole site is just static files on the CDN, there are basically no limits to scalability.
 Also, security vulnerabilities are greatly reduced since the servers which process the content are not exposed to the public internet.
-It even offers protections from other disaster scenarios.
+It even offers protection from other disaster scenarios.
 Server filled with log files?
 Database down?
 Accidentally pushed some broken code changes?
 These things may all mess up your internal processes.
 They might disrupt your CMS.
-But your public site doesn't care - its just static rendered pages and your customers are blissfully ignorant of your 'internal problems'.
+But your public site doesn't care - it's just static rendered pages and your customers care more about the user experience than your 'internal problems'.

-Basically, developer's cellphones are still going to go off - but its code yellow instead of code red.
+Basically, frontend developers' cellphones are still going to go off - but it's code yellow instead of code red.